-- SAML token-based validation

-- In this indirect scheme (delegated authentication as described in [2]), the IDP will be authenticating the user and the IDP or the SSA will produce the SAML token (depending on the used scheme of interaction with the IDP) as a proof of the user authentication.
-The SAML token includes the transaction ID.
-A SAML token validation will be performed inside the Appliance.
-Only after that the SAML token is validated, the TOE will continue with the digital signature operation.
+- SAML token-based validation - In this indirect scheme, the IDP will be authenticating the user and produce the SAML token as a proof of the user authentication. - A SAML token validation will be performed inside the Appliance. - Only after that the SAML token is validated, the TOE will continue with the digital signature operation. - User-ID/Password - This authentication scheme is used for authenticating administrators when connecting to the DocuSign QSCD

-- User-ID/Password

-This authentication scheme is used for authenticating administrators when connecting to the DocuSign QSCD